imransadaejars/https-github.com-numankhan236-AI_Pakistan/README.md

 Welcome to the AI Pakistan project!
 This repository contains a comprehensive website that showcases various machine learning models developed using Python and integrated into a Flask-based web application.
 The project focuses on providing multiple AI-based functionalities, including a face mask detector, emotion recognition, COVID-19 detector, an AI blog writer, an interactive chatbot, and user authentication.

+## Demo Video

+Watch the demo video of the AI Pakistan website to see the functionalities in action: [Demo Video](https://youtu.be/iJM39M3Ww1w)

 ## Features

 1. **Face Mask Detector**: This feature employs machine learning to detect whether a person is wearing a face mask or not.
 The model has been trained to classify images accurately.